open-cogsci/datamatrix/doc-pelican/content/pages/series.md

 ## What are series?

 A `SeriesColumn` is a column with a depth.
 For example, imagine a table that combines the names of two cities with their populations during the past four years.
-Here, the names the cities are single values that fit into a normal tale.
+Here, the names the cities are single values that fit into a normal table.
 But the population corresponds to a series of values for each city.
 This is where the `SeriesColumn` comes in.

-Data of this kind is very common.
-For example, in an EEG experiment, electrodes record signal over time.

 __Example:__